-To use simply wet toothbrush with water, dip into the powder and brush teeth as normal.
-Rinse mouth with water after to remove any residual clay.
+To use, simply wet toothbrush with water, dip it into the powder, and brush your teeth as normal.
+Rinse mouth with water to remove any residual clay.

-If you’re confused about which type of bentonite clay to buy, read my post about sodium vs calcium bentonite here.
+If you are unsure about which type of bentonite clay to use, read our extensive article about calcium vs sodium bentonite clay.